arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 #### Device Provisioning With Arduino IoT Cloud
 If your device is compatible with Arduino Cloud, you can start provisioning it into your Shared Space by connecting it to your computer through a USB cable.

-In addition, Arduino IoT Cloud requires your computer to have the [Arduino Agent installed](https://create.arduino.cc/getting-started/plugin/welcome).
+In addition, Arduino IoT Cloud requires your computer to have the [Arduino Create Agent installed](https://create.arduino.cc/getting-started/plugin/welcome).

 When you are all set-up correctly, you can click on **Arduino IoT Cloud** button in your Shared Space.